johnnyy5929/sep11-freedom-project/tool/learning-log.md

 ## 10/27/24
 ## LL2

-I started to play around we the Ai in kaboom.
-You are able to make an enemy shot you.
+I started to play around the Ai in kaboom.
+You are able to make an enemy shoot you.
 The code I had for this is
 `````js
 const enemy = add([